valkey-io/valkey-io.github.io/content/blog/2024-06-27-using-bitnami-valkey-chart/index.md

 1. Navigate to [app-catalog.vmware.com](https://app-catalog.vmware.com) and sign in to your catalog with your VMware account.
 ![Tanzu Library](images/using-bitnami-valkey-chart_1.png)
-3. In the My Applications section, search for the Valkey and request it for your catalog.
+3. In the My Applications section, search for Valkey and request it for your catalog.
 It is supported by Photon, Ubuntu, RHEL UBI, and Debian Linux distributions.
 On the next screen, you will find the instructions for deploying the chart on your cluster.
 Make sure that your cluster is up and running.
 4. Execute **kubectl cluster-info**, then run the commands you will find in the Consume your Helm chart section.

 ![Tanzu Application Catalog](images/using-bitnami-valkey-chart_2.png)